cloudfoundry/docs-book-cloudfoundry/README.md

 3. Search for the name of the content repository, for example, `docs-cloudfoundry-concepts`.

 4. Review the `repository` subsection for the content repository.
 If there is no `ref:` tag, then the repository uses the main branch.
 If there is a `ref` key-value pair, it specifies the branch name of the content repository.
-For example,
+For example:

   ```
   - repository: